farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 for many operations.

 For example, we might use an array of strings as tags on a recipe.
-Consumers have full control over the meaning of these tags, but recipe service can then filter, sort, or group recipes based on this tags without knowing their meaning.
+Consumers have full control over the meaning of these tags, but recipe service can then filter, sort, or group recipes based on the tags without knowing their meaning.

 ```cs
 class Recipe{